What’s in it for my Organization?

 What is the practical application?

-Again, this sounds interesting, but I can’t see us spending the time drawing out processes; after all, we have procedure manuals which contain the step-by-step instructions for completing tasks!
+Again, you might be thinking, “this sounds interesting, but I can’t see us spending the time drawing out processes; after all, we have procedure manuals which contain the step-by-step instructions for completing tasks!”
 Let’s use an example to display the relevance of this tool.

 We’re not going to spend any more time analyzing this example—although we could—but we would like to use some “what if” scenarios.

-Wow, that is a very powerful decision-making tool that enables us to prioritize process improvements based on quantifiable measures.
+Wow, that is a very powerful decision-making tool that enables you to prioritize process improvements and product innovation based on quantifiable measures.

 Every Journey Begins with the First Step:

-Perhaps you think this sounds interesting but I can’t see us spending the time drawing out processes—we just don’t have the time, manpower and / or expertise to complete this task.
-Yes, we understand that you probably have 300 – 400 processes.
+You might be thinking, “this sounds interesting, but I can’t see us spending the time drawing out processes—we just don’t have the time, manpower and/or expertise to complete this task.”
+Yes, we understand that you probably have 300–400 processes.
 Here comes that recurring theme—look at doing more with less, which we think can be done by leveraging other initiatives to accomplish the goal.

 In our view, the easiest way to get started is by leveraging a current initiative.
 If your organization typically outsources projects, include the requirement in the project specifications.
 If you normally complete tasks internally, add them to the documentation requirements.
 OK, what’s the most logical fit?

-- Innovation—it’s new . . . start with a blank sheet of paper, and design a process that works for your organization and the tool you’ve acquired.
+3. Innovation—it’s new, start with a blank sheet of paper, and design a process that works for your organization and the tool you’ve acquired.

 Start small, especially if you are going to complete the task internally.
 We recommend a three step methodology: